 Potential errors are missing or unrealistic values, which are covered by the first quality checks of the questionnaire which are made by the employee of EAFA who receives the questionnaire - this initial check is focused mainly on the amount of data filled in and the existence of unrealistic numbers.
 The second check is focused on the same possible mistakes and it is done by the person who submits the data from the questionnaire in the database.
 If at this stage of the processing of the questionnaire are detected any inconsistencies or value that is not logical, based on parameters of the enterprise or its production, number of employees or comparison between sales volume and income, an employee of the agency contacts the owner of the processing enterprise and if he is not able to provide a logical explanation, he is obliged to come and edit the value.
-Double counting, data duplication and respondent error are not likely to happen, because for each enterprise one questionnaire per year is filled.
-The upload error is also not possible because the scanned questionnaires are uploaded in the system, which is managing the documents in the agency.
+Double counting, data duplication and respondent error are not likely to happen, because for each enterprise one questionnaires are uploaded in the system, which is managing the documents in the agency.
 After the processing of questionnaires by an expert, all the data is checked by another independent expert for typos.